urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 To initialize the set of samples I follow the next procedure:
 - Store in a **numpy** array all the free zones indexes of the map.
 - Randomly choose *NPARTICLES* indexes of that array.
 - For *NPARTICLES* to create, create a particle with the coordinates stored in that index of the array but in world coordinates format and add to the particle a randomly chosen orientation between 0 and 2pi.
+- Assign the initial probability **1 / NPARTICLES** to every particle

-This is an example of the result:
+This is are examples of the result (assigning 1 probability to all particles so that they can be seen):
+### 500 particles

+### 600 particles

 ### Particle propagation: